Why Most Small Business Brands Look Cheap (And How to Fix It)

 controlled typography systems

-Simple typography feels confident.
+Simple typography looks confident.

-Messy typography feels insecure.
+Messy typography looks unsure.

-Premium branding usually communicates confidence through clarity.
+Premium branding usually shows confidence through clear and simple design.

 How to Fix It